unswexplains/unswexplains.github.io/ff6b6c05e075/content.md

 8.295   10     7    10
 ```

-One final thing to note.
+Note.
 Rankings always go from better values to worse values, but what counts as "better" depends on the variable.
-In the case of scores on the parallel bars, higher values are better; in the case of times in a marathon, lower values are better.
+In the case of scores on the parallel bars, higher values are better; but in the case of times in a marathon, for example, lower values are better.

 # Calculating standardised scores

-Suppose that Toshi is a Japanese man who's 176cm tall, and that Anders is a Norwegian man who's 182cm.
+Suppose that Toshi is a Japanese man who's 176cm tall, and that Anders is a Norwegian man who's 182cm tall.
 Who is taller?

 The simple answer is Anders - he's 182cm, Toshi is 176cm, so Anders is taller.
-But sometimes a more nuanced comparison is more informative.
+But sometimes a more nuanced comparison is better.
 Norwegian men are generally taller than Japanese men, and we might be more interested in how tall Anders is *for a Norwegian man*, compared to how tall Toshi is *for a Japanese man*.

 A common way to make this more nuanced comparison is to calculate their **standardised** heights.
 We standardise a height by calculating how many standard deviations it is from the mean height.
 That is:

-$$ \text{Standardised height} = \frac{\text{Height - Mean}}{\text{Standard deviation}} $$
+$$ \text{Standardised height} = \frac{\text{Height - Mean height}}{\text{Standard deviation}} $$

 Suppose that Japanese people have a mean height of 170cm, with a standard deviation of 2cm.
 And suppose that Norwegians have a mean height of 180cm, with a standard deviation of 1cm.
 Here are the standardised heights for Toshi and Anders: